 Presenter, BBC Ten O’Clock News

-Huw spent over a decade reporting politics at Westminster, including a period as Chief Political Correspondent.
+Huw is the BBC's voice at Trooping the Colour, the Festival of Remembrance, and the State Opening of Parliament.
 He has also presented a range of programmes on history and classical music on BBC Four, BBC Two, Radio 3, Radio 4 and S4C.
-His recent projects have included a major documentary on David Lloyd George for BBC Four.
-He’s now working on a television series on Gladstone and Disraeli.
+His projects have included documentaries on David Lloyd George, Gladstone and Disraeli, and Owain Glyndwr.